skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 So, we can ask following question:

 <p align="center">
-_How can multiple trained LoRAs be composed dynamically and efficiently, while preserving all their individual characteristics?_
+_How can multiple trained LoRAs be composed dynamically and efficiently, preserving all their individual characteristics, without the need for retraining?_
 </p>

 To address this question, Mixture of LoRA Experts (MoLE) presents a new method for achieving the optimal combination of LoRAs for specific tasks.
 MoLE considers each LoRA as an expert and determines the weights applied to each LoRA at each layer through a gate function.